S-North/DnD-React/README.md

         * Delete monster
 * Campaigns list
     * Add campaign
     * View campaign.
-Shows the list of adventures in the campaign.
+Shows the list of adventures, notes & campaign NPCs in the campaign.
         * Edit campaign
         * Delete campaign
+        * View adventure.
+Shows the list of encounters, notes & campaign NPCs in the adventure.
+            * Edit adventure
+            * Delete adventure
+            * View encounter.
+Shows the list of combatants (PC's, NPCs and monsters) in the adventure.
+                * Edit encounter (add remove combatants, notes, treasure, etc)
+                * Delete encounter